 PROCESSING OBJECTIVES

 The Processor undertakes to process personal data on behalf of the Controller in accordance with the conditions set forth in this Data Processing Agreement.
-The processing will be executed exclusively within the framework of the Agreement, and for all such purposes as may be agreed to by and between the Parties.
+The processing will be executed exclusively within the framework of the Agreement, and for all such purposes as may be agreed to by and between the Parties in writing.

 The personal data processed by the Processor, and the categories of Data subjects to whom the personal data relates, are specified in Annex 1.

-When carrying out the processing activities, the Processor shall act only on the instructions from the Controller and for the purposes authorised by the Controller.
+When carrying out the processing activities, the Processor shall act only on the documented instructions from the Controller and for the purposes authorised by the Controller.

 The Processor shall take no unilateral decisions regarding the processing of the personal data for other purposes, including decisions regarding the provision thereof to third parties and the storage duration of the personal data.
-Within the framework of this Data Processing Agreement or other agreements between the Parties, it is the Controller who shall have the say in regard to the personal data furnished to the Processor and in regard to the data processed by the Processor within that framework.

 All rights attached to the personal data processed on behalf of the Controller shall remain with the Controller and/or the relevant Data subjects.